United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 You're keep trying, Steve, and we keep saying we're not going to tell you, but let me just put it this way.
 We still believe 2018 is going to be the peak for negative engine margin at Pratt.
 Whether it's going to peak at exactly what we thought six months ago, I'm not sure.
 I'm looking at the learning curves on a monthly basis, and we're still coming down on 87% learning curve on the engine.

 Now we're a little bit behind in production.
 We'll catch up in the back half of the year.
 And still there are things that we need to do, engineering changes to drive some cost out of the engine.
 Some of those things are taking a little bit longer than what we expected.
 Certainly, some of the support costs for the supply chain has been a little bit more expensive than what we thought, so all that will play into product cost next year, maybe not from a material standpoint but certainly from an overhead standpoint.
-So Pratt is working through all that, and we'll have a much better view here in a couple of months.
+So Pratt's working through all that, and we'll have a much better view here in a couple of months.

-I would tell you, as we look out at the long term, by 2020 – 2021 we are right on top of where we said we were going to be when we started the program.
+I would tell you, as we look out at the long term, by 2020, 2021 we are right on top of where we said we were going to be when we started the program.
 So Pratt's got – there's a lot of work to do.
 The suppliers move high cost to low cost.
-There are redesigns that have to happen to drive some cost out, but we're seeing the productivity both in our factories and in our suppliers that give us confidence that we're going to hit that 2020 goal.
+There's redesigns that have to happen to drive some cost out, but we're seeing the productivity both in our factories and in our suppliers that give us confidence we're going to hit that 2020 goal.
 So again, we'll see where we are.

-I will tell you, there's pressure on the negative engine margin next year.
+I would tell you, there's pressure on the negative engine margin next year.
 It's full stop.
 Now whether that's $10 million or more, I don't know.
-Akhil's saying don't say anything, so I won't tell you, but we're working through it.
+Akhil's like saying don't say anything, so I won't tell you, but we're working through it.

 Charles Stephen Tusa - JPMorgan Securities LLC

 Okay.
 And maybe you won't answer this one either.
 Akhil, you gave great detail on the first half and second half, so much detail that I am not a math guy, so I have a lot of trouble putting all the numbers in my spreadsheet.
-Maybe you can help us out with the third quarter just number, The Street is at $1.72.
+Maybe you can help us out with the third quarter just number, the Street is at $1.72.
 You gave a ton of detail around the second half.
 Is that around the right number so that we can all be calibrated for second half?

 Gregory J. Hayes - United Technologies Corp.

 Steve, saying you're not a math guy, really it's a little disingenuous, but okay.
 I've never known a better numbers guy than you.
-So I don't know, Akhil, do you want to talk about third quarter?
+So I don't know, Akhil, you want to talk about third quarter?

 Akhil Johri - United Technologies Corp.

-We really typically don't talk specifically about a quarter.
+We typically don't talk specifically about a quarter.
 Steve, you know that the negative engine margin is going to be greater in the third quarter.
 We've had a good strong finish to the second quarter.
 None of that I expect is going to flow through for the full year.
 So it obviously has to balance out of Q3 and Q4.
 You guys make a pick.
 You're smart people, smarter than I am.
 You can make a pick on how much comes out of Q3 and how much comes out of Q4.

 Charles Stephen Tusa - JPMorgan Securities LLC